 In 2014-15, Tennessee opted to develop its own standards equal in rigor and quality to the Common Core State Standards.
 These standards are called Tennessee Ready (TNReady) standards.

-The Tennessee Department of Education has created a site that includes all information about the TNReady standards and assessments: http://tennessee.gov/education/topic/tnready
+The Tennessee Department of Education Website has resources that include all information about the TNReady standards and assessments:

 Tennessee Ready Assessments (TNReady) and Tennessee Comprehensive Assessment Program (TCAP) Testing